Oak-Development-Technologies/ice40_spi_io_expander/README.md

 `make prog_flash` - this will program the SPI Flash on the IcyBlue FPGA, or the SPI Flash on other boards that use the FT232H to program the on board FLASH.

+### Using on RPGA Feather

+Copy over the `top.bin` file and also copy over either the `code.py` or `code2.py` to your RPGA Feather CIRCUITPY drive.

+If you use `code2.py` be sure to rename it to `code.py` so Circuitpython recognizes it and runs it.

+Make sure to install any necessary dependencies like

+Oak Development Technologies IcePython

 ### Coming Soon

 `make load_cirpy` - This will check for a circuitpython drive mounted (will start Mac only), copy over the bin file to the circuitpython drive as well as a code.py containing the code to program a standalone fpga.